dreamcatcher-tech/network/Inbox/2024-01-15 1051 executing helps using a single io channel.md

 - boot
-- start a new session which triggers an action branch
+- start a new session which triggers an action branch, creates io
 - Dave types some random bs
 - action is pierced into the action branch by way of commit
 - commit triggers the isolate to begin running